On Revenue Maximization with Sharp Multi-Unit Demands: Introduction

 There are extensive studies on multi-unit demand in economics, see, e.g.,~\cite{AC96,EWK98,CP07}.
 Our study focuses on sharp demand buyers.
 An alternative model is when buyers have relaxed multi-unit demand (i.e., one can buy a subset of at most $d_i$ items), where it is well known that the set of competitive equilibrium prices is non-empty and forms a distributive lattice~\cite{SS71,GS99}.
 This immediately implies the existence of an equilibrium with maximum possible prices; hence, revenue is maximized.
 Demange, Gale, and Sotomayor~\cite{DGS86} proposed a combinatorial dynamics which always converges to a revenue maximizing (or minimizing) equilibrium for unit demand; their algorithm can be easily generalized to relaxed multi-unit demand.

 From an algorithmic point of view, the problem of revenue maximization in envy-free pricing was initiated by Guruswami et al.~\cite{GHKKKM05}, who showed that computing an optimal envy-free pricing is APX-hard for unit-demand bidders and gave an $O(\log n)$ approximation algorithm.
 Briest~\cite{B08} showed that given appropriate complexity assumptions, the unit-demand envy-free pricing problem in general cannot be approximated within $O(\log^{\epsilon} n)$ for some $\epsilon>0$.
 Hartline and Yan~\cite{HY11} characterized optimal envy-free pricing for unit-demand and showed its connection to mechanism design.
 For the multi-unit demand setting, Chen et al.~\cite{CGV08} gave an $O(\log D)$ approximation algorithm when there is a metric space behind all items, where $D$ is the maximum demand, and Briest~\cite{B08} showed that the problem is hard to approximate within a ratio of $O(n^{\epsilon})$ for some $\epsilon$, unless $NP\subseteq \bigcap_{\epsilon>0} BPTIME(2^{n^{\epsilon}})$.
+For the problem of maximizing social welfare via truthful mechanisms, \cite{KV10} investigates a similar sharp demand model for combinatorial auctions in the case that bidders all have the same demand $d$. \cite{KV10} obtains positive algorithmic results for approximation.

-It should be noticed that recent work by M, Feldman et al studies envy-free revenue maximization problem with budget but without demand constraints and present a 2-approximate mechanism for envy-free pricing problem~\cite{FFLS12}.
-Their model is special case of our model with all qualities equalling to 1.
-Another stream of research is on single-minded bidders, including, for example,~\cite{GHKKKM05,BBM08,BB06,BK06,CS08,ERR09}.
+Recent work by Feldman et al.~\cite{FFLS12} studies envy-free revenue maximization problem with budget but without demand constraints and presents a 2-approximate mechanism for the envy-free pricing problem.
+Another line of research is on single-minded bidders, including, for example,~\cite{GHKKKM05,BBM08,BB06,BK06,CS08,ERR09}.
 To the best of our knowledge, this paper is the first to study algorithmic computation of sharp multi-unit demand.
+Most related work to this is a follow-up paper~\cite{BFM13}, where the authors prove that, based on our work, the maximum revenue of envy-free solutions for $v_iq_j$ valuation with sharp multi-unit demand cannot be approximated within a factor $O(m^{1-\epsilon})$ for arbitrary demands, for any $\epsilon > 0$, unless P $=$ NP, and provide a simple $O(m)$-approximation algorithm. \cite{BFM13} also studies an interesting subclass of ``proper'' instances and gives a tight 2-approximation algorithm for this class.
+Deng et al.~\cite{DGSTZ13} investigates a ``consecutive demand'' variant in which items are arranged in a sequence and buyers want items that are consecutive in the sequence.